Record Breaker Durant Guides US To Olympics Basketball Knockouts - UrduPoint

 Having lost their opening game to France -- the first US men's basketball loss at an Olympics since Athens in 2004 -- the victory against the Czechs guaranteed that the Americans will avoid any of the three group winners until at least the semi-finals.

-They finished second behind France in Group B after the French eased past Iran 79-62 to seal top spot.
+They finished second behind France in Group A after the French eased past Iran 79-62 to seal top spot.

 The draw for the quarter-final stage will be made on Sunday.